-For this thesis, aim to answer the following research questions.
-My first research question is: Does an individual’s social network correlate directly with their sense of belongingness?
-Additionally, what type(s) of social ties (i.e., with the primary mentor, with other mentors, with other mentees) is the strongest indicator of belongingness in the program?
-I hypothesize that a youth’s growth in social network across time in a youth mentoring program will correlate highly with the change in belongingness.
-Next, for research question 2, I ask: Does belongingness mediate the effect of number of social ties on improvement in the developmental outcomes (i.e., academic aspirations, depression, anger, and delinquent behaviors)?
+For this thesis, I aim to answer the following research questions.
+My first research question is: Does the number of connections developed with other individuals in the mentoring program correlate with a measure of belongingness?
+Additionally, what type(s) of social connections (i.e., with the primary mentor, with other mentors, with other mentees) is the strongest indicator of belongingness in the program?
+I hypothesize that a youth’s strength of social connections across time in a youth mentoring program will correlate highly with the change in a measure of belongingness.
+Next, for research question 2, I ask: Does belongingness mediate the effect of the strength of social connections on improvement in the developmental outcomes (i.e., academic aspirations, depression, anger, and delinquent behaviors)?
 Figure 1 presents my proposed mediation model.
-I hypothesize that the more connections a youth participant has, the higher their sense of belonging will be.
+I hypothesize that the stronger connections a youth participant has, the higher their sense of belonging will be.
 This higher sense of belonging will be associated with improved developmental outcomes (i.e., increased academic aspirations, and decreased depression, anger, and delinquent behaviors).

 CHAPTER II: METHOD